JCZuurmond/dbt-synapse-demo/README.md

   A dedicated SQL pool. **NOTE: you pay for a dedicated pool even if you do not use it.
 The smallest size is chosen in this demo repo 'DW100C'.**
 - storage account with data lake gen2 file system:
-  A (hierarchical namespace) storage account associated with the workspace.
+  A (hierarchical namespace) storage account associated with the Synapse workspace.
 - firewall rule :
   A firewall rule with your IP address, so that you can access the SQL server.
 - keyvault :
   In the keyvault the sql administrator password is kept.
-Look for the `synapse-sql-adminstrator-password` secret.
+It is not used for this demo, but if you are interested: look for the `synapse-sql-adminstrator-password` secret.
 The login name is `sqladminuser`.

 For a more detailed overview of what is created, see [here](terraform/main.tf).

-The first we initialize Terraform with `init`:
+The first we initialize Terraform with the `init` command:

 ``` bash
 terraform -chdir=terraform/ init